SupreetKurdekar/PoseSaber/prompt.md

 The game currently features:
 - Real-time tracking of left and right wrists with smoothing and clamping.
-- Directional slash detection (left and right).
+- Directional punch detection, both left and right hand.
-- Falling notes requiring correct direction and position for a successful hit.
+- Blocks zooming towards the player requiring correct direction and position for a successful hit.
 - Scoring system with Pygame UI.
 - Multi-threaded pose tracking with gesture history buffers.